Fast Neural Network Inference on FPGAs for Triggering on Long-Lived Particles at Colliders: Neural network models

 \section{Neural network models}

 Algorithms for the trigger selection of the experiments at the LHC generically fall into two categories.
-The first category is based on the ability to identify unique characteristics of the specific signature of interest for defining a selection capable to preserve such signature with high purity.
+The first category is based on the ability to identify unique characteristics of the specific signature of interest, and defines a selection capable of preserving such a signature with high purity.
 This approach is effective for selected processes, but it lacks, by design, generalizability to other, possibly unknown, physics phenomena.
 The second category builds on the concept of anomaly detection~\cite{Collins:2018epr} to overcome the limitation of the first.
 In this scenario, the trigger selection is based on the likelihood that the event is not generated by known physics processes.
 This approach is particularly appropriate for searching for model-independent new physics signatures.

 In this article two algorithms, representative of the two triggering philosophies just described, are developed and characterised.
-A deep convolutional neural network is trained for regressing the $L_r$ parameter of the neutral LLP while an autoencoder is trained exclusively on events where the decays of the LLP occurred near the interaction point for detecting anomalies.
+A deep convolutional neural network (CNN) is trained for regressing the $L_r$ parameter of the neutral LLP while an autoencoder (AE) is trained exclusively on events where the decays of the LLP occurred near the interaction point for detecting anomalies.
+These two algorithms clearly follow the two distinct triggering criteria because the AE, contrarily to the CNN, is only exposed to events with short lifetimes in the training, hence remains agnostic on how a neutral LLP decay would look like in the detector.
+Once trained and deployed in the trigger and acquisition system, the CNN and the AE can be employed to define a selection criteria based, in the first case, on the inferred $L_r$ parameter and, in the second case, on the likelihood of the event to not only contain prompt decays.

 The CNN model~\cite{Reference-CNN,deOliveira:2015xxd} is presented in Figure~\ref{fig:rete}.
 It comprises convolutional layers, ReLU activation functions, MaxPooling operators, and a final multi-layer perceptron with a single output node to regress the $L_r$ of the LLP.
 The implemented loss function is the mean squared error between the true and the predicted values, respectively $L_r$ and $\hat{L}_r$.